 In the midst of all that, we experienced the worst drought in our farming history.
 It was really quite distressing to look outside and watch our crops wither and die over the course of the summer.
 As difficult as it was, our hope was in the Lord, knowing that He would provide for us, that He'd never failed us, and never would.
 While we ended up with a dismal crop and suffered a significant financial loss, the Lord indeed has been our all in all and has kept our confidence in Him alone.
 Man plants, God gives the increase, or chooses to test and try us to show us our hearts.
 He is good all the time, regardless of our circumstances, and we're so thankful for His many, many blessings to us.

-During all this time we were thrilled to watch Jordan's belly expanding with new life and greatly anticipated meeting wee Victoria in December.
+During all this time we were thrilled to watch Jordan's belly expanding with new life and greatly anticipated meeting the new baby in December.

 Oh, and in addition to all of the painting I've already mentioned, Mom and I also helped Caleb paint his butcher shop.
 It was much needed so we were happy to bless him in this way, though must admit we felt we'd quite had our fill of painting for a time!